FeatherweightLabs/FeatherweightRouter/README.md

 # FeatherweightRouter

-Swift based UIKit and AppKit Router
+Swift based Application State Router

 FeatherweightRouter is a declarative routing handler that decouples ViewControllers from each other.
 It follows a Coordinator and Presenter pattern, also referred to as Flow Controllers.

-FeatherweightRouter makes an excellent MVVM wrapper / companion and fits right in with Redux style State Flow and Reactive frameworks.
+FeatherweightRouter makes an excellent MVVM companion and fits right in with Redux style State Flow and Reactive frameworks.

 The Coordinator is constructed by declaring a route hierarchy mapped with a URL structure.